Former Master Luthier of GibsonRen Ferguson" and

 My name is Timothy Ferguson.

-Thank you so much for all you do for our industry!
+Thank you so much for all your hard work for our industry!

-When we spoke with him, he told us that he had left the manufacturer and was now dedicated to crafting acoustic guitars under his own brand.
+Upon speaking with him, I learned that he has now left the manufacturer and is dedicated to creating acoustic guitars under his own brand.

-It didn’t take long for Ren’s family and us—who had long been captivated by his work—to connect on a deep level.Ren continues to hold a deep affection for the instruments he has crafted, the friends he has journeyed with, the state of Montana, and above all, his family.
-He also remembered the history of his own journey as vividly as if it were yesterday.
+It didn't take long for us, who have been captivated by his work, to connect with Len's family.
+Len has a deep affection for the instruments he has made, the people he has worked with, the land of Montana, and above all, his family.
+And he remembers his own history as vividly as if it happened yesterday.

-So, we wondered if there was anything we could do to help, and decided to write an article about his past achievements and his future plans.
+Therefore, we thought about what we could do to help, and decided to write an article about his journey so far and what the future holds for him.

 -1946